-Except for a certain license agreement with Regenerative Sciences, LLC described in Item 1 of this Annual Report ("Business - Disc/Spine Program - License"), we do not have any material agreements or understandings in place with respect to the implementation of our business strategy.
+Except for a certain license agreement with Regenerative Sciences, LLC discussed in this prospectus under the caption "Business," we do not have any material agreements or understandings in place with respect to the implementation of our business strategy.
 No assurances can be given that we will be able to enter into any necessary agreements with respect to the development of our business.
 Our inability to enter into any such agreements would have a material adverse effect on our results of operations and financial condition.